Using AI in Transana

 Implementation:

-Transana uses OpenAI’s ChatGPT tool to provide external AI exploration. |
+Transana supports OpenAI’s ChatGPT and Anthropic’s Claude AI tools to provide external AI exploration. |

 Implementation: